damianhakert/damianhakert.github.io/source/posts/2016-09-01-September-Events.html.md

 - [Pacific Northwest PHP](http://www.pnwphp.com/), September 15-17 in
 Seattle, WA.
-[Amanda] will be giving two talks: "Give Me a Rest", on Sept 16, and "If you Build it They Won’t Come", on Sept 17th.
+[Amanda] will be giving two talks: "Give Me a Rest", on September 16, and "If you Build it They Won’t Come", on September 17th.
 - [Velocity NYC](http://conferences.oreilly.com/velocity/devops-web-performance-ny),
 September 19-22 in New York, NY.
 [Eliran] will be present to support our new partner, Mesosphere.